shenyu1997/poc-spring-boot/README.md

 * ID Generator for get long by random uuid
 * Database init/upgrade by Flyway
 * Pagination With Slice (Slice is better than Page because there is only one database reading action)
+* Support Find resource either by Id or by name.